arwineap/capistrano-scm-s3artifact/README.md

 cap deploy package=s3://s3-bucket-name/v1.0.0.tar.gz
 ```

+If your s3 object is versioned you can specify the version to grab by setting an environment variable with the path to a file specifying the version
+`artifact_version_file=/path/to/artifact/version/file`

 The aws credentials are provided by a iam profile role

-The revision setting set by `set_current_revision` in capistrano is either set with by the contents of a file specified by ENV['version_file'] or by the basename of the tarball
+The revision setting used by `set_current_revision` is set by the basename of the tarball.
+Optionally it may also be set via a file by setting an environment file `version_file=/path/to/version/file`

 ## Attributions